yun-vis/fhstp-bcc-mobile/pages/roomuse.md

 # Keywords

 - [coroutine](): Lightweight, cooperative tasks managed by Kotlin’s coroutine library. created by Kotlin Coroutine Dispatcher.
+- [Dispatchers](https://kotlinlang.org/docs/coroutine-context-and-dispatchers.html#dispatchers-and-threads): The coroutine context includes a coroutine dispatcher (see CoroutineDispatcher) that determines what thread or threads the corresponding coroutine uses for its execution.
+The coroutine dispatcher can confine coroutine execution to a specific thread, dispatch it to a thread pool, or let it run unconfined.
 - [launch]()
 - [suspend]()
 - [runBlocking]()